tomcl/HowToUseGitTJWC/README.md

 * You can submit a **Pull Request** to the open source repo team to pull the changes from your fork back onto the central open source repo.

+## Useful Git

+### Git Amend

+Suppose you have made a _local_ commit and suddenly realise you forgot something.
+Instead of doing another commit, you can do a `commit --amend` that will change the most recent commit adding your new changes to it.

+This is safe and a great idea to reduce the number of useless commits.
+One restriction is that it will not work once you have Pushed a commit outside your local repo.

+You can use Git command line tools, or Git GUI to implement `git --amend`.
+Git GUI is similar to GitHub GUI but not recommended for normal use because it exposes the confusing _staging area_.
+However it allows a larger set of advanced git commands with some GUI help.

+To use `Git GUI` to make an amend:

+* start Git GUI and open your local repo
+* click in Git GUI
+  * Stage changed
+  * Amend Last Commit
+  * Commit

+`Git --amend` is recommended.

+### Git Reset

+Sometimes you want to abandon unsaved changes in working files and return to the last commit.
+The command here is `git reset --hard` which will need to be executed from a command line.
+This command permanently deletes any unsaved changes, so be careful.

 ## Advanced Git Methods

 ### Rebase

 The 'standard' Merge operation makes diamonds in repo commit history.
-There is an alternative you can use called `rebase` that keeps the commit history linear by incorporating the origin commits into your local branch _first_, and then making your new (merged) commit on top of the most recent origin commit.
+There is an alternative you can use called `merge rebase` that keeps the commit history linear by incorporating the origin commits into your local branch _first_, and then making your new (merged) commit on top of the most recent origin commit.
 Rebase can be used either with merge, or on its own.
 It can be helpful but there is a Golden Rule: never rebase a branch others can be using.
 An accessible and long discussion of when to rebase in a merge, with diagrams, is [here](https://hackernoon.com/git-merge-vs-rebase-whats-the-diff-76413c117333).

-Another use of rebase is [cleaning up commit history](http://www.siliconfidential.com/articles/15-seconds-to-cleaner-git-history/).

-This can be used safely to remove local commits that mean little and push a single clean commit to origin.
-If you have multiple developers working on your project, with their own local copies of history, removing historic pushed commits will give you real pain.
-If however you are the only developer it is still OK.
-You can do it locally and use `git push -f` to force the local changes to origin.

 ### Revert, Checkout, and Reset

-These commands allow _time travelling_ in different ways.
+These commands allow _time travelling_ the commit history in different ways.

 #### How to specify a past commit on the current branch